 When it took over Katusha's WorldTour licence, Israel Start-Up National also acquired the right to enter the Tour de France in 2020.
 Its first Grand Tour, the 2018 Giro d'Italia, started in Israel thanks to the intercession of one of the team owners, Sylvan Adams.
 The man from Quebec, who started cycling in his forties and is the son of Marcel Adams, a Romanian Holocaust survivor who emigrated to Canada and made his fortune in real estate, made aliyah (immigration of Jews from the diaspora to Israel) in 2015 and joined the two founders of the Cycling Academy Team, initially sponsored by Peter Sagan: Ron Baron, another billionaire in love with cycling, and Ran Margaliot, who raced for Saxo Bank–Tinkoff Bank in 2012 and was the first manager of the outfit, now known as Israel Start-up Nation after a stint as Israel Cycling Academy.

-Kevin Lam, a start-up incubator (Reinvent.com) who also hails from Canada, became the third co-owner alongside Baron and Adams.
-He sees himself as "an ambassador for Israel and peace on Earth".
-As well as taking part in the 2018 Giro and setting up a training centre for Israeli cyclists (Guy Niv in 2020 and Omer Goldstein in 2021 became the first Israelis to take part in the Tour de France), the team had an Olympic velodrome built in Tel Aviv that doubles as the team's headquarters.
+Kevin Lam, a start-up incubator (Reinvent.com) who also hails from Canada, became the third co-owner.
+The organisation sees itself as "an ambassador for Israel and peace on Earth".
+As well as taking part in the 2018 Giro and setting up a training centre for Israeli cyclists (Guy Niv and Omer Goldstein became the first Israeli riders in the Tour de France in 2020 and 2021, respectively), it built an Olympic velodrome in Tel Aviv that doubles as the team's headquarters.